tequilahub/tequila/README.md

 They can be installed for example over visual studio.

 ## Mac OS
-Tequila runs on Macs OSX.
+Tequila runs on Mac OSX.
 You might get in trouble with installing qulacs since it currently does not work with Apple's clang compiler.
 You need to install latest GNU compile (at least gcc-7 and g++7) and set them as default before installing qulacs over pip.